ServiceNow/TapeAgents/examples/rl_gsm8k/README.md

 #### Annotate tapes with ref log probs

-* the current model is taken down and the reference model is now served on all gpus using vllm.
+* The current model is taken down and the reference model is now served on all gpus using vllm.
-* the log prob from the reference model (llama 3.2 1b instruct) are computed for the most recent traces.
+* The log prob from the reference model (llama 3.2 1b instruct) are computed for the most recent traces.

 ### Evaluation (Not shown in the figure)

-* every `cfg.test_every_n_iterations` iterations, the agent is evaluated with temperature 0 on the complete test set of gsm8k.
+* Every `cfg.test_every_n_iterations` iterations, the agent is evaluated with temperature 0 on the complete test set of gsm8k.
 No traces are produced on the test set.

 ### Finetune